Tarlac City: Festivals

+Tarlac City has two major economic zones that serve as a tourist destination not only for the tourists, but also to tarlaqueños.
+Ayala Land Inc. (ALI) is investing P18 billion to develop a 290-hectare in Tarlac, the property developer’s 29th estate so far.
+The estate is suitably dubbed Cresendo as a destination is the new downtown on the rise in Tarlac, promoting employment, education, enterprise, and a balanced way of life.
+While Cresendo is under development, many individuals choose to entertain and even uplift productivity as multiple infrastructures has been opened recently including McDonald's, Don Bosco Technical Institute – Tarlac, and Grocery Outlet.
+In 2024, Aboitiz InfraCapital aims to reshape the region by introducing Tari Estate, a new industrial development located in Tarlac City.

 Transportation

 Tarlac City is the usual bus stop for commuters traveling from the South to the Ilocos Region and Cordillera provinces.
 Bus companies that take a route through the city include Pangasinan Solid North Transit, Inc., Dagupan Bus Company, Philippine Rabbit, Victory Liner, Five Star, First North Luzon Transit, Luzon Cisco Transport, Genesis, Santrans, Viron Transit, Partas, and many others.
 Many of the bus companies' rest stops can be found along MacArthur Highway including Siesta and Motorway.

 The MacArthur Highway goes from the southern to the northern end of the city.
 There are a series of roads leading to Zambales and Pangasinan as well as Baguio.
 Most buses passing through the town of Camiling onwards to Pangasinan usually take the Romulo Highway which forks from MacArthur Highway along Barangay San Roque.

 Subic–Clark–Tarlac Expressway (SCTEx) connects with Tarlac–Pangasinan–La Union Expressway (TPLEx) and Central Luzon Link Expressway (CLLEx) within the capital of the province.
 The 3 expressways serves as an alternate route for motorists going to the other parts of Northern Luzon area such as Cagayan Valley, Aurora, Nueva Ecija, Pangasinan, La Union and Baguio while in the Marcos Highway via TPLEX and Kennon Road from McArthur Highway.